 NOTES: Use any nut or seed combination you would like.
 If you have nut flour/meal handy, use the same amount of each (1 cup total) without grinding it first.
 Finally, if you can't find cacao butter, use more coconut oil or coconut butter instead.
 To make coconut butter, grind coconut flakes for 3-4 minutes in a food processor.

 Soak your dates in hot water for about 20 minutes to make them soft and sticky.
 If you coconut oil is solid, put it in a jar and place the jar in hot water to melt your oil.
 Place all your ingredients, except the nut butter, in your food processor or high speed blender and mix until soft and well combined.
 Add the nut butter at the end to keep the crunch.
 Spread evenly in a sheet pan and place in the refrigerator until firm.
 Once it is hardened but soft enough to roll into balls, scoop little portions with your fingers, shape them and reserve.
 If you wish, roll them in cacao powder or crushed toasted maple almonds.
 Keep refrigerated until ready to serve.

 Preheat a skillet over medium-high heat.
 Add all the ingredients and stir frequently.
 Once nuts are slightly toasted and the syrup is caramelized, remove from heat and let it cool down on a plate or sheet pan.
 Crush in a spice grinder, mortar or finely chop with a chef's knife.

-Combine spoces and rooibos tea in a mortar or bowl.
-Crush spices using a pestle or back of a wooden spoon to release fragrant and beneficial oils, as well as opening the cardamon pods.
+Combine spices and rooibos tea in a mortar or bowl.
+Crush spices using a pestle or back of a wooden spoon to release fragrant and beneficial oils, as well as opening the cardamom pods.
 At this point, you can save this mixture in a tightly sealed container for later use.

 Two options to infuse: